ros2/ros2_documentation/source/Tutorials/Working-with-multiple-RMW-implementations.rst

 Default RMW implementation
 --------------------------

-If a ROS 2 workspace has multiple RMW implementations, the default RMW implementation is currently selected as Fast RTPS if it's available.
+If a ROS 2 workspace has multiple RMW implementations, the default RMW implementation since Galactic is selected as Cyclone DDS if it's available.
-If the Fast RTPS RMW implementation is not installed, the RMW implementation with the first RMW implementation identifier in alphabetical order will be used.
+If the Cyclone DDS RMW implementation is not installed, the RMW implementation with the first RMW implementation identifier in alphabetical order will be used.
-The implementation identifier is the name of the ROS package that provides the RMW implementation, e.g. ``rmw_fastrtps_cpp``.
+The implementation identifier is the name of the ROS package that provides the RMW implementation, e.g. ``rmw_cyclonedds_cpp``.
-For example, if both ``rmw_opensplice_cpp`` and ``rmw_connext_cpp`` ROS packages are installed, ``rmw_connext_cpp`` would be the default.
+For example, if both ``rmw_fastrtps_cpp`` and ``rmw_connext_cpp`` ROS packages are installed, ``rmw_connext_cpp`` would be the default.
-If ``rmw_fastrtps_cpp`` is ever installed, it would be the default.
+If ``rmw_cyclonedds_cpp`` is ever installed, it would be the default.
 See below for how to specify which RMW implementation is to be used when running the ROS 2 examples.

 Specifying RMW implementations